 Help tell the world why British food and farming should be taught in classrooms and get children understanding where their food comes from while inspiring them to learn vital skills.

-On Monday 24 May the NFU is launching a new report to highlight to MPs how agriculture can help pupils learn science, technology, engineering and maths (STEM).
+On Monday 24 May the NFU launched a new report to highlight to MPs how agriculture can help pupils learn science, technology, engineering and maths (STEM).
 The NFU’s Inspiring STEM Learning Through Agriculture Report illustrates the benefits of teaching STEM subjects through the context of food and farming.

 Why get involved?